Collage

-Anti-Creativity Forces vs Creativity Triggers
+Anti-Creativity Forces vs. Creativity Triggers

 Cultural mind-ruts to weed out.

-By Edward Glassman, PhD | Updated July 16, 2018
+By Edward Glassman, PhD | Posted 8/22/11 | Updated 6/3/25

 Anti-creativity forces are in constant array against the triggers of your creativity.
 Even though being creative is the natural state for humankind (we could not have survived and flourished in nature without it), anti-creativity forces surround us and reduce our capacity to think creatively to produce high quality creative outputs.